Introduction to Protocol Testing

 - The specific test team is required for the Protocol testing, so it could hamper the project budget.

-- Sometimes testers go deep into the Protocol testing test case creation and test execution which is very time consuming and cause the delay in the release cycle of the project.
+- Sometimes testers go deep into the Protocol testing test case creation and test execution which is very time-consuming and cause a delay in the release cycle of the project.

 - For the performance testing, proper automation tools are required which are costly and could raise the bar of the project budget to very high.